Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: acknowledgements

 \section{acknowledgements}

-We extend our gratitude to Chanhee Shin for implementing the stochastic method in the code and for his assistance in writing the manuscript.
-We also thank Volker Springel, Joop Schaye, and Claudio Dalla Vecchia for granting permission to use their versions of \textsc{gadget}.
-M.~J. acknowledges support from the National Research Foundation (NRF) grants funded by the Korean government (MSIT) under grant numbers 2021R1A2C109491713 and 2022M3K3A1093827.
+We sincerely thank the referee for their insightful comments and for pointing out the critical issue, which has contributed significantly to the improvement of our study.
+The authors extend their gratitude to Chanhee Shin for implementing the stochastic method in the code and for his assistance in writing the manuscript.
+The authors also thank Volker Springel, Joop Schaye, and Claudio Dalla Vecchia for granting permission to use their versions of \textsc{gadget}.
+M.~J. acknowledges support from the Korean government-funded National Research Foundation (NRF) grants (MSIT) under the grant numbers 2021R1A2C109491713 and 2022M3K3A1093827.
+M.G. is supported by the BK21 FOUR program through NRF under Ministry of Education (Kyung Hee University, School of Space Science).